 Magic word squares and Magic number squares were considered to have mystical properties and were used as talismans long before they were used as puzzles.
 An example is the famous "ROTAS OPERA TENET AREPO SATOR" word square found in the Roman ruins in Chichester.
 One of the most famous magic number squares is in Albrect Durer's print Melancholia: in Renaissance times this square was considered by astrologers to be a charm against melancholy.

 The origins of Mechanical Puzzles poses more of a problem.
-Archimedes is reputed to have played with a dissected square puzzle, and there are other isolated early examples of mechanical puzzles.
+The Archimedes Palimpsest includes description of the Ostomachion, a 14 piece dissection of a square to be played with much like a tangram.
+There are other isolated early examples of mechanical puzzles.
 Drop a china plate and have you just invented an assembly puzzle?
 Tangle a ball of wool - is it a puzzle?
 Early examples of burr puzzles are known; and before the technical sophistication of the 1800s, many locks relied on puzzling mechanisms in addition to, or instead of, a key.
 The so called "Chinese Rings Puzzle" was used in many parts of the world as a lock.
 More of a delayer than a real deterrent to a thief, but adequate in some circumstances.
 It certainly qualifies as an early tanglement puzzle.
 The mathematician Cardan wrote about it in 1550.
 "Cup & Ball" one of the earliest dexterity puzzles has, together with its variants using a stick and bone rings, probably been popular since Neolithic times.
 Before Banks one concealed ones valuables in secret compartments - the precursors of puzzle boxes.

 Mechanical puzzles manufactured solely as Puzzles did not really manifest themselves until the start of the industrial revolution and the advent of a relatively wealthy middle class and a wider number of people seeking and able to afford an education for their children.
 Initially puzzles were produced as paper or wood versions of problems which appeared in books of Recreational Mathematics and "Natural Philosophy" as Science used to be called.

-Around 1810 Tangrams and other ivory puzzles began to arrive in the U.S.A. and Europe from China; however there is no evidence at present, other than hearsay, that any puzzles were made in China for the Chinese prior to this date.
-Of the ivory puzzles that came from China apart from the Tangram, most had been documented as existing in Europe beforehand and so it is not unreasonable that they were originally made exclusively to the order of Westerners for the export trade.
+Around 1820 boxes of ivory puzzles began to arrive in the U.S.A. and Europe from China.
+Apart from the Tangram, most of these puzzles had long been documented as existing in Europe beforehand and so it is probable that they were originally made exclusively to the order of Westerners for the export trade.
 The most significant feature of these puzzles is that, apart from Jigsaws, they were the only puzzles that most people ever saw, thus "Chinese Puzzle" became the generic term for any mechanical puzzle other than Jigsaws or Dissected Maps.
 To Europeans the Chinese were an enigmatic race full of mystery and secrets so it would be natural to credit them with the invention of such devious objects.

-A Wm.
-Jones catalogue of 1787 lists few puzzles.
-In the 1840s a Mr Crambrook was producing a catalogue with over 100 puzzles and holding what is believed to be the first ever puzzle exhibition.
-In 1893 Hoffman published his "Puzzles Old and New" listing several hundred puzzles in current production, but even he was only scratching the surface as can be seen by looking at any big private collection.
+A William Jones catalogue of 1787 lists few puzzles.
+In the 1840s a Mr. Crambrook was producing a catalogue with over 100 puzzles and holding what is believed to be the first ever puzzle exhibition.
+In 1893 Hoffmann published his "Puzzles Old and New" listing several hundred puzzles in current production, but even he was only scratching the surface as can be seen by looking at any big private collection.

-Puzzle crazes probably started with a Tangram craze in the early to mid 1800s.
-Sam Loyd started a 15s puzzle craze in the 1870s by offering a huge prize of $1000 to solve his problem of the exchanged 14-15 (There was no solution!).
-He never actually claimed to have invented the 15s puzzle, but he certainly started a craze the like of which was not seen again till the Rubik cube craze of the 1980s which is still fresh in our minds.
+Puzzle crazes started in 1817 when a craze for the Chinese Tangram swept both Europe and the U.S.A..
+Sam Loyd started a 15s puzzle craze in the 1880s by offering a huge prize of $1000 to solve his problem of the exchanged 14-15 to which there was actually no sure solution.2 Loyd did not invented the 15s puzzle, but he certainly started a puzzle craze the like of which was not seen again till the Rubik cube craze of the 1980s.

-Think of an object or subject and there is probably a puzzle in the museum that is related to it.
+Think of an object or subject and there is probably a puzzle in the Puzzle Museum collections that is related to it.